Dubai Travel Guide: Things To Do & See, Food, Stay & Tips

 Dubai Travel Guide Tip: Look for taxis with a yellow light on as red light means that the taxi is occupied.

-- Metro: Dubai Metro is outstanding, fully-automated and driverless railway system.
+- Metro: Dubai Metro is an outstanding, fully-automated and driverless railway system.
 Most of the metro rides above the ground providing picturesque views of the city.
 The metro network has two lines; a red line and a green line.
 Both the lines together service about 50 stations, including the airport.
 Metro tickets can be purchased at the station in the form of NoI card, which can also be used to pay for bus, tram and taxi fare.

 Dubai Travel Guide Tip: Metros start operating around 5 AM in the morning till about mid-night.
 On Fridays, metro trains do not start operating until 10 AM.